 Kerberos is an authentication protocol that allows the system to verify user authenticity using tokens over secured and unsecured networks.
-By implementing Kerberos, you can make it mandatory for users to prove their identity.
+However, by implementing Kerberos, you can make it mandatory for users to prove their identity.
 Thus preventing authorization access against impersonating users.

-Steps in Kerberos exchanges diagram are explained below:
+Steps in Kerberos exchanges diagram are in detail below:

 - Client requests to KDC for TGT (ticket-granting ticket) using its principal name.